Morteza-Khazaei/mwrtms/README.md

 ## Testing & Validation

-1. Run unit-style scripts or notebooks each time you modify a soil model.
+1. Run the unit-style scripts in `test/` after modifying a soil model.
 2. Use the LUT notebooks to confirm backscatter errors remain within acceptable tolerances (≈1 dB for VV/HH).
 3. For vegetation scenarios, rerun the `test_ssrt.ipynb` canopy sweeps to gauge sensitivity to new parameter ranges.

 ---